 A. thomsonii a clump-forming perennial, with oval toothed leaves.
 Lavender-blue flowers with yellow centres.
 Earlier flowering.
 Height to 3ft (1m).

 A. x frikartii is bushy with dark-green pointed leaves.
 Clusters of lavender-blue flowers, 3in (7.5cm) across, with yellow centres appear from July to September.
 Height 3ft (90cm), spread 1.5ft (50cm).
 A. X frikartii ‘Monch’ is more compact variety.
 Height 75cm (30in).

 Galatella sedifolia (syn Aster acris) forms a round dome of erect stems with narrow, pointed, hairy green leaves.
 Usually with star-shaped, light mauve flowers, with yellow centres.
 Height 3ft (90cm), spread 1.5ft (50cm).
 August to September.

 York aster) was formerly included

-within the genus Aster but is now classified
+within the genus Aster but now reclassified.
+This

+flower heads.
 Height up to 2ft (60cm).
-Flowers September to October.
+Flowers September

 ‘Fellowship’ large pink flowers